TFloto/metro-nightmares/README.md

 ## Project Structure

 ### App routes: `pages/`
-`pages/` contains all the code for the Next.js routes for all the – you guessed it – pages for MetroDreamin's front end.
+`pages/` contains all the code for the Next.js routes for all the – you guessed it – pages for MetroNIGHTMARENIGHTMARENIGHTMARENIGHTMARENIGHTMARENIGHTMARE's front end.
 Most of the pages utilize SSR in their implementation.

 ### React components: `components/`
 `components/` contains the React componts used on the above pages.